dukebw/cs-4zp6-abjud/tensorflow_models/write_tf_record/README.md

 		  decay_rate ^ (global_step / decay_steps)
 ```

-The RMSProp optimizer is used to perform gradient descent.

 Each batch of images and labels is split evenly across the GPUs using
 `tf.split`.